 Different ways of grieving

-Your grief can blind you to your partner’s pain, especially if they are less likely to show their pain.
-Your partner, for example, might be able to go back to work and behave normally, while you find yourself unable to get out of bed.
+Your partner, for example, might be doing their normal daily activities, while you find yourself unable to get out of bed.
 You might cry all the time, while your partner barely cries at all.

-On the other hand some women may be disturbed to see their partner cry or sob uncontrollably if this is something they have never done before.
+Or it may be the other way round.
+Some people may be disturbed to see their partner cry or sob uncontrollably, especially if this is something they have never done before.

 “My husband felt the need to be strong for me and thought it was important to encourage me to match this by trying to focus on the future and carry on.
 I found it hard to see this as grief at all.
 Ultimately, after pushing our marriage to the very brink, we were able to find a way to be more understanding of each way of grieving and support each other to become stronger as a married couple.”